 - Death of the employee, (in the case of the employee spouse)

 An employee that has ended employment with active Medical Insurance with Blue Cross Blue Shield, will be provided with the offer to elect Continuation of Insurance by the Chancery Human Resources office.
-The employee is responsible to pay 100% of the premium, when continuing this Medical benefit.
+The employee is responsible to pay the full premium plus a processing fee, when continuing this Medical benefit.
 The completed Continuation forms should be returned to the Chancery Human Resources office as soon as possible.
 No more than two months of retroactive credit is given when an employee is no longer eligible for benefits or when employment has been terminated.
 Employees will pay premiums for Continuation coverage to the Chancery office.
 Employment should be terminated in Paylocity in a timely manner to allow Continuation forms to be mailed out timely.